 Attorney Joseph D. Lento has a history of successfully handling hundreds of Title IX cases in Florida and nationwide that have been resolved through both the investigation process and adjudicated through the hearing process.
 He knows how to help high school students who have been accused of sexual misconduct.
 Attorney Lento is ready to fight aggressively to protect your child, just like you would do yourself.
 Contact The Lento Law Firm by calling 888-555-3686 today.

-Florida high schools where Joseph D. Lento can help as your child's Title IX advisor during investigations, hearings and appeals include, but are not limited to, the following school districts:
+Florida high schools where Joseph D. Lento can help as your child's student's Title IX advisor during investigations, hearings and appeals include, but are not limited to, the following school districts: